Doctor of Audiology (Au.D.) Externship Information

 - Applicants must obtain a provisionary Texas state intern license.

 - Externs are responsible for obtaining the license and all paperwork must be completed with the State of Texas prior to beginning an externship.

-- An affiliation agreement between Texas Hearing Institute and an extern’s university must be signed prior to the projected externship start date of June 2023.
+- An affiliation agreement between Texas Hearing Institute and an extern’s university must be signed prior to the projected externship start date.

 - Externs must have liability insurance through their university.